Is it lunchtime yet?

 THE MORAL OF THE STORY

 Things happen!
 Feeling extra hungry one day is no cause for concern.
 Keep the above factors in mind and next time you’re feeling inexplicably ravenous, skip the webMD search and have a little snack.
 Need some snack inspiration?
-Check out some of our favorite snack time recipes!
+Check out our products and some of our favorite snack time recipes!

 - Blom WA, Lluch A, Stafleu A, et al. Effect of a high-protein breakfast on the postprandial ghrelin response.
 Am J Clin Nutr.
 2006;83(2):211-220. doi:10.1093/ajcn/83.2.211